MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 .. note::

-   This Getting Started has been tested on macOS Sonoma 14.3.1.
+   This Getting Started has been tested on Windows 10.

 This Getting Started is separated in two main parts.